By Jonathan Bryant on Nov 19, 2019 7:24:00 AM

 Credibility as a top senior living provider is a great thing, especially when it’s by the likes of a J.D.
 Power or other reputable third-party source.
 Your prospects respond to that.
 It helps them to feel more confident in you and in themselves for choosing your community.
 Plus, it can help boost the image of senior living overall as long as we all keep our acts together quality-wise!

 Recognition, especially from third-party sources, is new for our industry.
 BUT, while welcome, the burden of staying ‘on top’ in the multitude of honors, certifications, and endorsements from in and outside the industry can be taxing on your resources to qualify and apply.

 The days of marketing at your audience are over; no more we’re bigger, we’re better, and we have all these features.
 Consumers are too savvy now.
 Senior living providers must market to the specific needs of their audience – and have the data to back it up in order to bring in prospects.

 What can you do?
 Think more word of mouth in the way of your residents and families sharing their authentic experiences, via social for example.
 And you have to be more than just a pretty face, so to speak.
 Your prospects also want to hear specifics on your quality – readmission rates, falls, and so on.

 Trend Seven: Technology Tools

-Seniors are living longer, healthier lives and as such, don’t feel like they ‘belong’ in senior living yet.
+Seniors are living longer, healthier lives, and as such, don’t feel like they ‘belong’ in senior living yet.
 Technology is feeding into this trend with the onslaught of smart home devices and on-demand services that are helping them with everything from staying connected with friends and family to health monitoring, to safety to home services and transportation.
-As a result seniors are able to stay in their homes for longer periods of time, even when they need a little help.
+As a result, seniors are able to remain in their homes for longer periods of time, even when they need a little help.